Build A Balloon Rocket Car + Video

 A rocket is simply a chamber filled with pressurized gas.
 A small opening called a nozzle allows the air to escape, causing thrust that propels the rocket.
-You can demonstrate this when you blow up a balloon and let it go without tying it off.
-The balloon will fly through the air as all the air inside escapes.
+You can demonstrate this by building a DIY rocket car with simple materials you probably have at home.

-The principles of rocketry apply to more than flying rockets - with this project you can make a 'rocket car' that is powered by pressurized gas (air in a balloon!).
-Adult supervision recommended.
+The principles of rocketry apply to more than flying rockets.
+With this home science project, you can make a rocket car that is powered by pressurized gas (the air in a balloon!).

 What You Need: